ektasingh1/ektasingh1/README.md

 Hi 👋 My name is Ekta Singh
 ===========================

 I'm a Data professional with 1.4 years of experience in building efficient data pipelines, automating workflows, and contributing to data-driven strategies at scale.
-I loves to uncover hidden trends and insights from data and create genuine business value.
+I love to uncover hidden trends and insights from data and create genuine business value.
 I have worked in Data Analytics as well as Data engineering domains.

 My current skillset includes :-
 Programming Languages & Frameworks: Python (Pandas, NumPy, Matplotlib, Seaborn, Sci-kit learn), SQL, PySpark, Hadoop, Apache Spark.